 Day 4: Oslo

 Today you have a full day to spend in Oslo.
 See Edvard Munch’s famous painting The Scream at the Norwegian National Gallery, or check out some of his other works at the new Munch Museum.
 Catch a performance at the modern Oslo Opera House – or just climb up onto its roof to check out the views of the Oslofjord at sunset.
-Or take a look around the 13th-century Akershus Fortress, a medieval castle built to protect Oslo from Swedish invaders.

 Day 5: Oslo > Flåm

-The following day, head west towards the coast on the 6-hour journey from Oslo to the fjords.
-Start by taking the Bergensbanen (Bergen Line) from Oslo to Myrdal, departing Oslo Central at 08.25 and arriving in Myrdal at 12.57.
-The line was built at the end of the 19th century and travels through gorgeous scenery, along river valleys, past waterside villages and mountain peaks, reaching its highest point at 1237 metres near Finse before descending to Myrdal.
+The following day, head west towards the coast on the 6-hour journey from Oslo to the Norwegian fjords.
+Start by taking the Bergensbanen (Bergen Line) from Oslo to Myrdal, departing Oslo Central at 08.25 and arriving in Myrdal at 13.05.

 Day 6: Flåm > Bergen

-Start the day with a 2-hour boat trip along the fjords to Gudvangen.
+Start the day with a 2-hour cruise along the fjords to Gudvangen.
 The trip takes you through two different branches of the Sognefjord – the Aurlandsfjord and Nærøyfjord.
 Along the way the shoreline is dotted with colourful farming villages backed by steep rocky peaks, and keep your eyes out for seals and porpoises in the fjord’s green waters.
-If you take the 09.30 cruise then you can catch a shuttle bus back to Flåm from Gudvangen at 12.00, which takes 20 minutes.

-Then you have the evening in Bergen.
+Spend the evening in Bergen.
 Explore the colourful wooden houses in the UNESCO World Heritage listed Bryggen district, which were built for the merchants of the Hanseatic League.
 They now house shops and restaurants, including the Unicorn Fish Restaurant which specialises in local seafood – or you can pick some up from the Bergen Fish Market.

 Day 7: Bergen

 Then spend the final morning of your Scandinavia by train trip seeing more of Bergen.
 You can take the Fløibanen funicular railway to the top of Mount Fløyen for views across the city and out into the fjords.
-Or get up even higher on board the Ulriken cable car, which runs to the top of Bergen’s highest mountain.
-Then if you’re flying back home, Airport Express buses connect the city centre with Bergen Airport, running every 10 minutes and taking 20 minutes.
+Or get up even higher on board the Ulriken cable car, which takes you to the peak of Bergen’s tallest mountain at 643 metres high.

 More time?

 If you’ve got more time, you could extend your trip by heading north up through the fjords on board one of the Hurtigruten ferries.
-They’re a mix between a cruise and ferry, shuttling locals as well as tourists up the coast.
-The full journey from Bergen to Kirkenes – in the far north of Norway, close to the border with Russia – takes a week.
-But you could also stop off along the way.
-The cities of Ålesund and Trondheim are just a day or two from Bergen, or you can cross the Arctic Circle and spot the Northern Light in Bodø, Tromsø or the Lofoten Islands.
+They’re a mix between a cruise and ferry, and shuttle locals as well as tourists up the Norwegian coast.
+The full journey from Bergen to Kirkenes – in the far north of the country, close to the border with Russia – takes a week.

 How much does it cost?